otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseI_dataprep.md

        `/nesi/project/nesi02659/source_data/clean/lane1.tar`
        (*hint*: `cp /path/to/what/you/want/to/copy /destinaion/you/want/it/to/go)

-    • From your ```lane1``` folder to extract the content of this ```tar``` archive.
+    • `cd` to your ```lane1``` folder to extract/unzip the content of this ```tar``` archive.
 We realise that we have not told you how         to do so!
-But a quick look to a friendly search engine will show you how easy it is to find this kind of information           on basic bash commands.
+But a quick look to a friendly search engine will show you how easy it is to find this kind of information           on basic bash commands (your instructors *still* spend a lot of time doing this themselves!).

     • Get back in your ```dataprep``` directory